 The Pros & Cons of Boarding Your Dog While You're On Vacation

 - Pros: Pet boarding provides your pet with a standardized daily routine that many dogs crave including meal times and exercise times on a regular schedule.
-Boarding also gives pets an opportunity to socialize with other animals.
+Boarding also allows pets to socialize with other animals.
 If your dog has a medical issue that requires medications or treatments, facilities with onsite vets and a team of veterinary professionals may be right for your pet while you're away.

 - Cons: Being away from home can be hard for some animals.
 Pets can become nervous or anxious in new environments which could lead to altercations with other animals at playtime.
-Pets in boarding facilities also face an increased risk of contracting contagious illnesses such as kennel cough in dogs or Feline Upper Respiratory Infection (colds) in cats.
+Pets in boarding facilities also face an increased risk of contracting contagious illnesses such as kennel cough in dogs or Feline Upper Respiratory infections (colds) in cats.

 Hiring a Dog Sitter